dw-data/russian-arms-exports-africa/Readme.md

 **Dataset Structure**
 Column title | content | data type
 ---------------|----------| ---------|
-country | African country importing Russian arms | categorical *year columns* | one column for each year between 2000 and 2019 | numerical TIV_ArmsFromRussia_2000_2019 | sum, created by adding up all year columns | numerical TIV_ArmsFromRussia_2015_2019 | sum, created by summing up the columns from 2015 to 2019 | numerical
+country | African country importing Russian arms | string, categorical *year columns* | one column for each year between 2000 and 2019 | numerical TIV_ArmsFromRussia_2000_2019 | sum, created by adding up all year columns | numerical TIV_ArmsFromRussia_2015_2019 | sum, created by summing up the columns from 2015 to 2019 | numerical